 I am passionately interested in most all forms of radio communications, both analog and digital, I especially enjoy antenna experimentation and am currently learning about EME as well as studying for my Extra Class exam and working on improving my CW skills.
 I am an avid 6M and HF DXer.
 Just now starting with Contesting in earnest.like most anything else, I just have to make the time to do it!

 I am also an avid stamp collector and trader, l really enjoy receiving beautiful foreign stamps on return QSL's so, I always make it a habit to send out the latest and best of USA stamps when sending out my QSL's direct So, whatever you send in return, please know it will be appreciated and valued.
 If you want some USA stamps and want to trade for whatever you have, just let me know, I am always willing to trade and to share.

-At home, I use a wide variety of rigs including: two JRC JST 245's (my favorite rigs inspite of being some 15 years old), a Flex-3000 Sotware Defined Radio, a mint condition YAESU FT-1000D and a newly aquired Yaesu FTdx-9000 Contest.
+At home, I use a wide variety of rigs including: two JRC JST 245's (my favorite rigs inspite of being some 15 years old), a Flex-3000 Sotware Defined Radio, a YAESU FTdx-9000 Contest and really nice Yaesu FT-1000D.